neocmakelsp/neocmakelsp/README.md

 ## Lint form 6.0.27

-Put a file named `.neocmakelint.toml` under the root of the project.
+Lint is controlled by a configuration file.
+The configuration file can be at the project level (the file named `.neocmakelint.toml` located in the root of the project) or at the user level (when project-level configuration is not found).
+The user-level configuration file differs across different operating systems:

+* Linux:  `$XDG_CONFIG_HOME/neocmmakelsp/lint.toml` or  `$HOME/.config/neocmmakelsp/lint.toml`
+* macOS:  `$HOME/Library/Application Support/neocmmakelsp/lint.toml`
+* Windows: `{FOLDERID_RoamingAppData}/neocmmakelsp/lint.toml`

 ```toml
 command_upcase = "ignore" # "lowercase", "upcase"